mflaxman/blind-xpub/README.md

 ## Sign Transaction
 To spend from this multisig, *both* of the following are required:
 1. One seed phrase - can be either A or B
-1. The complete oaccount map - this covers **all** seeds used in this multisig wallet, even if they're not used to co-sign the given transaction
+1. The complete account map - this covers **all** seeds used in this multisig wallet, even if they're not used to co-sign the given transaction

 We will return the funds to the testnet faucet address:
 `mkHS9ne12qx9pS9VojpwU5xtRd4T7X7ZUt`